Our services and/or website are not intended for children and we do not knowingly collect information relating to children.

 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal or regulatory obligation means processing information relating to you where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-Internal third parties means other companies in the same corporate group as Tax Returned Ltd [acting as joint controllers or processors] and who are based in the United Kingdom and provide [IT and system administration services and undertake leadership reporting].
+Internal third parties means other companies in the same corporate group as Tax Returned Ltd [acting as joint controllers or processors] and who are based in the United Kingdom.

 External third parties means third-parties (who are vetted for GDPR compliance) as follows:

 • Data processors providing IT and business administration services who are based in the UK, EU, or secured third countries;

 • Professional advisers including lawyers, bankers, auditors and insurers based in the UK who provide consultancy, banking, legal, insurance and accounting services;